Kindergarten Readiness in DeKalb County

 The Community Foundation's commitment and support to early care and education is made possible by 20 CommunityWorks funds, generating over $100,000 annually.
 Thank you to the generous donors who support these funds!

-The DeKalb County Community Foundation recognizes the importance of supporting young children and their families across one of the most difficult transitions in life: from early childhood to kindergarten.
+The DeKalb County Community Foundation recognizes the importance of supporting young children and their families across one of the most important transitions in life: from early childhood to kindergarten.
 Early childhood experiences play a significant role in a child’s development and the degree to which a child is ready for kindergarten.

 Kindergarten readiness is defined as a student’s preparedness for school and life success.
 When schools, early childhood educators, community service providers, and policy makers work collaboratively with families as their child’s first teachers, kindergarten readiness is enhanced and inequities in early life experience are addressed.
 Readiness is measured by the extent to which students exhibit appropriate social and emotional development, positive approaches to learning, strong language and literacy skills, basic cognition and foundational skills, and healthy motor and physical development.